Money-2021/PaymentClient/README.md

 # Payment Client
 Public Domain port of The Coin Payment Rail- Client source code.

-This public domain code and licence is provided, under the attached licence, as a public good by the International Settlment Associations (ISA) as outlined  within https://www.numeraire.work/
+This public domain code and licence is provided to persons, under the attached licence, as a public good by the International Settlment Associations (ISA) as outlined  within https://www.numeraire.work/
 According to its statutes:
 https://www.numeraire.work/statutes